arnodelorme/wp15/BIDScramble/README.md

 options:
-  -h, --help            Show this help message and exit -s PATTERN, --select PATTERN
+  -h, --help            Show this help message and exit -d, --dryrun          Do not save anything, only print the output filenames in the terminal (default: False) -b, --bidsvalidate    If given, all input files are checked for BIDS compliance when first indexed, and
+                        excluded when non-compliant (as in pybids.BIDSLayout) (default: False) -s PATTERN, --select PATTERN
                         A fullmatch regular expression pattern that is matched against the relative path of the input data.
-Files that match are scrambled and saved in outputdir (default:
+Files that match are scrambled and saved in outputdir (default: ^(?!\.).*)
-                        ^(?!\.).*)
-  -b, --bidsvalidate    If given, all input files are checked for BIDS compliance when first indexed, and non-
-                        compliant files are ignored (as in pybids.BIDSLayout) (default: False) -d, --dryrun          Do not save anything, only print the output filenames in the terminal (default: False) -p PATTERN, --pattern PATTERN
+  -p PATTERN, --pattern PATTERN
                         The fullmatch regular expression pattern that is used to extract the subject label from the relative filepath (default: ^sub-(.*?)/.*)
   -r {yes,no}, --rootfiles {yes,no}
-                        In addition to the selected files (see `--select`), include all files in the root of the input directory (such as participants.tsv, etc) (default: yes)
+                        In addition to the included files (see `--select` for usage), include all files in the root of the input directory (such as participants.tsv, etc) (default: yes)

 examples:
   scramble inputdir outputdir pseudo scramble inputdir outputdir_remove1 pseudo random  -s '(?!sub-003/).*' scramble inputdir outputdir_keep1 pseudo original -s 'sub-003/.*' -p '/S_(.*?)/'
 ```

 ## Legal Aspects